supaorg/supa/docs/dev/project-structure.md

 ## Packages
 - **packages/core** is the core functionality shared with client.
 - **packages/client** is the client code with UI components written in Svelte.
-- **packages/desktop** is a SvelteKit + Electron wrapper that is using the client package.
+- **packages/desktop** is a Svelte /w Vite + Electron wrapper that is using the client package.
 We use it for desktop builds.
 - **packages/mobile** is a SvelteKit + Capacitor wrapper that is using the client package.
 We use it for mobile builds.

 ## How it ties together and builds